nashave/CSO351/README.md

 # Computer-Graphics
-Submissions for the course assignments of Computer Graphics
+Submissions to lab assignments of the course CSO351 aka Computer Graphics